When I first heard about Songza, I thought, “Oh yay, yet another music streaming service.”

 Image credit: Samah R

 Daisy Quaker is a freelance internet marketing consultant, specializing in social media strategy, content marketing, e-mail marketing and internet marketing strategy.
-In her spare time she writes a personal style blog.
-Find her on Twitter and Google+ and tell her what strategies work for your business.
+In her spare time, she writes a personal style blog.
+Find her on Twitter and LinkedIn.